Why Community Service?

 For use in verifying service hours, if needed.

-Students must keep documentation of their completed community service hours and in the event of an audit must provide copies of their signed timesheets.
+Students must document their community service hours; in the event of an audit you may be asked to provide copies of signed timesheets.

-If your volunteer site does not provide a method of tracking your service hours, print this template for your records: Nevada Promise Volunteer Timesheet.
+If the volunteer site does not provide a way to track your service hours, print this template for your records: